 - Singapore

-If you are from a country that does not need a visa to visit Panama, you will still need to present your passport and a round-trip ticket upon arrival.
+If you are from a country that does not require a visa to visit Panama, you will still need to present your passport and a return ticket upon arrival.
 You may also be asked to show proof of financial solvency.

 Best travel time

 The best time to visit Panama is during the dry season, which is from December to April.
-This is when you’ll have the best chance of clear skies and sunny days.
-The temperatures are also mild in the beginning of the season.
-However, Panama is a tropical country and there is always a chance of rain, so be prepared for anything.
-On the other hand is also always a chance of sun during rainy season.
-Seriously, the rainfalls which most unexperienced travelers expect to find in Panama will be surprised.
-Our expertise of being 20 years in Central America is the following:
+You’ll have the best chance of clear skies and sunny days then, and the temperatures are also mild in the beginning of the season.
+Panama is a tropical country, though, so there’s always a chance of rain, and you should be prepared for that.

-- Rainforest adventures: The dry season is the best time to visit the rainforests, as the trails will be dry and the visibility will be better.
+- Rainforest Adventures: The dry season is the best time to visit the rainforests, as the trails will be dry and the visibility will be better.
+But you might see Quetzales or Morphos better in the rainy season.

 - Beach: The Pacific coast has a wet season from May to November, so if you want to go to the beach, you’ll want to visit during the dry season.
 The Caribbean coast has a shorter wet season, from June to October, so you may have more luck visiting during the rainy season.